m-col/reach/docsrc/data.rst

        for the left and right paws respectively.

    * - cue_timepoints (:class:`list` of 1-2 :class:`list`\s of :class:`int`\s)
-     - The timepoints (in Unix time) at which the nth cue was illuminated at the start of a new trial.
+     - The timepoints (in Unix time) at which the cue was illuminated at the start of a new trial.

+   * - cued_lift_timepoints (:class:`list` of 2 :class:`list`\s of :class:`float`\s)
+     - The timepoints (in Unix time) at which the left and right paws were lifted from the paw rests following cue onset.

    * - touch_timepoints (:class:`list` of up to 2 :class:`list`\s of :class:`int`\s)
-     - The timepoints (in Unix time) at which the nth reach target was successfully grasped during a cued trial.
+     - The timepoints (in Unix time) at which the reach target was successfully grasped during a cued trial.

    * - notes (:class:`str`)
      - Training notes made during the training session.